KNMI/DMPilot-RuleManager/README.md

 the location of the files, and the information to connect to iRODS and the Mongo database.

-2) Edit your JSON rule map file specifying which rules to run, in what order, and with which options.
+2) Edit your JSON rule map file specifying the options for each rule.
 The rules available are the ones in `rules.sdsrules`.

+3) Edit your JSON rule sequence file specifying which rules to run and in what order.

-3) Run `python3 sdsmanager.py --dir /path/to/archive --rulemap rules.json`.
+4) Run `python3 sdsmanager.py --dir /path/to/archive --rulemap rules.json --ruleseq rule_seq.json`.

 ## Implementing a new rule for an existing manager